Skip to main content

 • Provide alternative formats for MCQ-type exams for any students with disabilities.
 They may, for example, need more time to take a test, or to be provided with assistive technology or readers.

-• Set up contingency plans for timed online MCQ tests.
-Computers can malfunction or system outages occur - be prepared.
+• Set up contingency plans for timed online MCQ tests, as computers can malfunction or system outages occur at any time.
 Also address any issues arising from students being in different time zones.

 Fellenz, M.R.
 (2004).
 Using assessment to support higher level learning: the multiple choice item development assignment.
 Assessment and Evaluation in Higher Education 29(6), 703–719.